There’s no better ROI for a resume writer than winning or being nominated for a Toast of the Resume Writing (TORI) award.

 Start viewing each resume you write as a possible TORI entry.
 Put aside ones that are promising and plan to make the time for getting client approval, performing fictionalization, and ensuring you are using top design and writing standards.
 That way you can blaze your trail!

-There are only 29 days left to enter the 2019 competition: make them count!
+Again, there are only 37 days left to register for the 2020 competition: make them count!

 The following lessons, tools, and resources are free to CDI members:

-TORI Resume Writing Strategies: Elevate Your Resume Formatting from Blah to Brilliant (using MS Word) with Cheryl Lynch Simpson (Video Master Class)
+Elevate Your Resume Formatting from Blah to Brilliant with Cheryl Lynch Simpson (Video Master Class)

-TORI Resume Writing Strategies: Mind Control via Emotional Resonance with Donald Burns (Video Master Class)
+Mind Control via Emotional Resonance in Resume Writing with Donald Burns (Video Master Class)

-TORI Resume Writing Strategies: Visual Branding in MS Word with Cheryl Lynch Simpson (Video Master Class)
+Visual Branding for Resume Writing in MS Word with Cheryl Lynch Simpson (Video Master Class)

-TORI Resume Writing Strategies: Intake Process with Tiffany Hardy (Video Master Class)
+Resume Writing Intake Process with Tiffany Hardy (Video Master Class)

-TORI Resume Writing Strategies: Headlines & Branding Statements with Laura Smith-Proulx (Video Master Class)
+Headlines & Branding Statements in Resumes with Laura Smith-Proulx (Video Master Class)

-TORI Resume Writing Strategies: Step-by-Step Creative Logos with Marie Plett (Video Master Class)
+Step-by-Step Creative Logos for Resumes with Marie Plett (Video Master Class)

 Value of Visual & Creative Resumes with Laura DeCarlo & Marie Plett (Video Tip)